 There are some really great schemes, such as the Street Angels, which are run by volunteers and I am keen that we build on that good practice and encourage a joined up effort with local police.
-There is more work to be done with community partnerships, local councils and local businesses to develop safe areas in town centres and this is something I want to see more dialogue on going forward.
-My office has been working with local partners to develop town centre initiatives, in particular supporting the SOS Bus in Guildford town where trained health care workers and volunteers from St John Ambulance and South East Coast Ambulance Service provide triage and treatment for non-emergency minor injuries.
+There is more work to be done with community partnerships, local councils and local businesses to develop safe areas in town centres and care workers and volunteers from St John Ambulance and South East Coast Ambulance Service provide triage and treatment for non-emergency minor injuries.
 There are also plans to expand this scheme into Woking.